Envirometrix/PredictiveSoilMapping/main.md

 combination of support size that we work with is: point support for soil property observations, block support for covariates and point or block support for soil property predictions.
-Modelling at full point support (both soil sampled, covariates and outputs at point support) is in fact very rare.
+Modelling at full point support (both soil samples, covariates and outputs at point support) is in fact very rare.
 Soil covariates are often derived from remote sensing data, which is almost always delivered at block support.